MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-raw-api.md

+---
+summary:  Using raw API is the most flexible way to create a MixPay payment.
+---

-This method is the most flexible way to make a payment.
+This method is the most flexible way to create a MixPay payment.

 It's suitable for scenarios that can not use a browser, such as the Mobile Native App.